FastVPSEestiOu/debian_netconsole/README.md

 debian_netconsole
 =================

-Scripts for convient enabling netconsole kernel ability on Debian Squeeze, Wheezy and later
+Scripts for convient enabling netconsole kernel ability on Debian Squeeze, Wheezy and later (not tested yet)

-I'm providing open source script for managing netconsole module on Debian Squeeze for you! :)

 Features:

 Autoconfigure mac address in routed network (automatically use gateway address mac or you can manually set destination server mac address)
 Script is very simple to configure

+Thoroughly tested on:
+- Debian 6 Squeeze
+- Debian 7 Wheezy

 You can install it manually:
 ```bash